Zana (band): Nataša Gajović and Nataša Živković years (1985-1990)

 In 1989, Gajović left the band, retiring from music and moving to Saudi Arabia.
-Most of the members also left the band, so Jovićević and Živanović recorded the album Zana, also known as Rukuju se, rukuju (They're Saying Goodbye, They're Saying Goodbye) after its biggest hit with the new vocalist, Nataša Živković, and studio musicians.
+Following her departure, other members also left the band, so Jovićević and Živanović reformed Zana with Nataša Živković (vocals), Zoran Jakšić (bass guitar) and Saša Al Hamed (drums).
+The new lineup recorded the album Zana, also known as Rukuju se, rukuju (They're Saying Goodbye, They're Saying Goodbye) after its biggest hit.
 The album was produced by Jovićević, Živanović and Laza Ristovski and released in 1989.
 The track "E, moj doktore" ("Oh, Doctor") featured folk singer Dragana Mirković on vocals, and the song "Napravite mostove" ("Build Bridges") featured the girl group Šarmerke on vocals.
 After only two years spent with Zana, Živković joined Hare Krishna and withdrawn from the scene.
 In 1990, to celebrate ten years of activity, Jovićević and Živanović released the compilation album Najlepše pesme 1980-1990 (Most Beautiful Songs 1980 - 1990).

 Jelena Galonić years (1991-1999)

 With Zana's fourth singer, Jelena Galonić, Jovićević and Živanović recorded the albums Zana in 1991, featuring the pop-oriented hit "Nisam, nisam (Devojka tvoga druga)" ("I'm Not, I'm Not (Your Friend's Girlfriend)"), and Tražim (I'm Searching), released in 1993, featuring the rock-oriented hit "Priča se, priča (Da Rusi dolaze)" ("They're Saying, They're Saying (That the Russians are Coming)").

 At the beginning of 1996, the compilation album Zlatni hitovi 1980 - 1995 (Golden Hits 1980 - 1995) was released, featuring two new songs, "Modrice" ("Bruises") and "Gušti, gušti" (a cover of the song by Istrian singer Alan Vitasović), the videos for which were recorded at Thailand.
-The album Zanomanija (Zanomania), released in 1997 and featuring dance-pop elements, featured a remixed version of "Modirce" and a cover of Time song "Da li znaš da te volim" ("Did You Know that I Love You").
+The album Zanomanija (Zanomania), released in 1997 and featuring dance-pop elements, featured a remixed version of "Modirce" and "Gušti, gušti" and a cover of Time song "Da li znaš da te volim" ("Did You Know that I Love You").
+The album's biggest hit was the ballad "Nije sve tako crno" ("Not Everything Is So Dark").
 In the autumn of 1998, they released the live album Zana uživo (Zana Live), recorded on their concert held in Sava Centar on 1 November 1997.
 The album featured singer Brankica Vasić as guest.

-In 1999, they released the album Prijatelji (Friends), which featured rock sound resembling their earlier works.
-On the song "40", which deals with the life of a middle aged man, Živanović sang for the first time.
-Beside Zana members, the authors of the lyrics were Marina Tucaković and Bora Đorđević.